1KitCat1/desirium-contract/README.md

 ## Protocol Fees

-The contract implements a 1% fee on all withdrawals to sustain the protocol.
+The contract implements a 1% fee on all withdrawals to sustain the protocol in case target amount is reached / 5% if not reached.
 This fee is automatically sent to the protocol owner's associated token account during withdrawal operations.